Justinbomwell/COP4610_project_1/README.txt

   - After all of the commands are entered on the command line one last token is added to the instruction and set as NULL

-5. void IOredirection( instruction* instr_ptr, int bGround)
+5. void IOredirection( instruction* instr_ptr, int bGround) -This function takes in the instruction pointer, and an integer which will equal 1 if the command should be run in the background or 0 if the command should not
+  -This function first parses through the tokens to determine which will be the input file and which will be the output file -The fork function is called and in the child process redirects the input and output only if there are input and output files respectively
+  -Then the my_execute function is called to run the command and the child process is exited.

-6. void singlepipe( instruction* instr_ptr, int bGround)
+6. void singlepipe( instruction* instr_ptr, int bGround) -This function takes in the instruction pointer, and an integer which will equal 1 if the command should be run in the background or 0 if the command should not
+  -First this function copies the writing function and the reading function as tokens in the two instruction variables cmd1 and cmd2
+  -The program forks, the pipe function is called, and program forks again -Inside the first child the input and output file descriptors are changed, the first function is executed, and the child process is terminated
+  -Again inside the seccond child the input and output file descriptors are changed, the seccond function is executed, and the child process is terminated
+  -The parent program then calls the wait function to wait for the child processes to finish

 7. void doublepipe( instruction* instr_ptr, int bGround)